0xJuancito/multichain-auditor/README.md

 💡 Double-check the compatibility of the contracts when being deployed to zkSync Era

+### Contracts may behave differently

+Contracts deployed on different chains may behave differently, especially upgradeable ones.

+On the XDai chain, USDC, WBTC, and WETH contained post-transfer callback procedures, as opposed to their traditional ERC20 implementations on other chains with no callback.

+That enabled the possibility of a re-entrancy attack that was exploited and ultimately [derived on the fork of the chain](https://forum.gnosis.io/t/gip-31-should-gnosis-chain-perform-a-hardfork-to-upgrade-the-token-contract-vulnerable-to-the-reentrancy-attack/4134).

+💡 Check that implementations of contracts match on different chains, or that their differences won't incur on any new vulnerability.

 ### Precompiles

 Chains have precompiled contracts on different addresses like [Arbitrum](https://developer.arbitrum.io/arbos/precompiles) or [Optimism](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/src/constants.ts).
 Care has to be taken if some is used that is not available, works differently or is o a different address.